xdmnl/api-documentation/source/includes/_endpoints.md

 _links.related | object |
-_links.related.notes | string | URL to list the notes associated to the contact _links.related.conversations | string | URL to list the URL associated to the contact id | string | Unique identifier of the contact name | string | Contact name description | string | Contact description
+_links.related.notes | string | URL to list the notes associated to the contact _links.related.conversations | string | URL to list the URL associated to the contact _links.related.owner | string | URL of the team or teammate of the contact id | string | Unique identifier of the contact name | string | Contact name description | string | Contact description